 At the Detroit Zoo

 Cinereous vultures’ heads are bare and buffy in color with blackish throats and dark markings around their eyes, giving them menacing, skull-like appearances.
-Their powerful bills are gray, and the band around their beaks are pale blue.
-The plumage are dark brown with a fluffy ruff and bluish neck.
+Their powerful bills are gray, and the band around their beaks is pale blue.
+The plumage is dark brown with a fluffy ruff and bluish neck.
 Their wings are long and broad with parallel edges.

 Cinereous vultures will stalk and threaten other animals by walking with their wings drooped and tail feathers straight up in the air.